-- Romidepsin (Istodax®) is a histone deacetylase (HDAC) inhibitor.
-It is given by IV and is approved by the FDA for treatment in patients who have received at least one prior therapy. - Crizotinib (Xalkori®) is a kinase inhibitor approved for the treatment of pediatric patients 1 year of age and older and young adults with relapsed or refractory, systemic anaplastic large cell lymphoma (ALCL) that is ALK-positive.
+• Romidepsin (Istodax[®]) is a histone deacetylase (HDAC) inhibitor.
+It is given by IV and is approved by the FDA for treatment in patients who have received at least one prior therapy.

 Some common chemotherapy-based regimens used to treat patients with relapsed or refractory disease are: